Grissess/tinylisp/README.md

 example), which it then passes to its continuation.
 Note that TL must maintain an in-code distinction between syntactic and direct values; for example:

-	(tl-eval-in& (tl-env) 2 display)

-...will display 2 (recall that numbers are self-valuating).
+	(call/cc (lambda (cc) cc))

+... successfully binds a continuation object to `cc` in the scope of the `lambda` user function.
 However:

-	(tl-eval-in& (tl-env) 2 define)
+	(call/cc (macro (cc) env cc))

+... will attempt to call the user `macro` with a continuation as an argument;
-...will attempt to call `define` with the arguments `(2)`, where it is understood that 2 is a direct (non-syntactic) value.
-Because `define` expects a syntax to capture, the interpreter throws an error and abandons the evaluation.
+as described below, continuations are values that do _not_ have a self-valuating syntax, since they capture the delicate internal state of the interpreter.
+Because `macro`s expect a syntax to capture, the interpreter throws an error (`"invoke macro/cfunc with non-syntactic arg"`) and abandons the evaluation.

 The general rule for language users is as follows: if you expect a real value, use `lambda`; if you expect syntax, use `macro`.
 For example, `2`, `(begin 2)`,